-This particular board has a Cyclone II EP2C20F484C7 FPGA alongside a number of useful peripherals including a 512 KB SRAM bank, PS/2 keyboard, UART and a VGA connector.
+This board has a Cyclone II EP2C20F484C7 FPGA alongside several useful peripherals including a 512 KB SRAM bank, PS/2 keyboard, UART and a VGA connector.

 Xilinx: Designs are tested on a Digilent Nexys3 board:

 This board features a Spartan-6 XC6LX16-CS324 FPGA and several useful peripherals such are UART, PS/2 keyboard and VGA.